Your web browser is outdated and may be insecure

 Introduction

 The Nursing and Midwifery Council (NMC) regulates nurses and midwives across the UK, and nursing associates in England.
-It investigates concerns about the nursing profession, assessing whether an individual's 'fitness to practise' is impaired, and makes sure registrants meet the requirements of the NMC Code and relevant standards.
+It maintains the register of professionals eligible to practise and it investigates concerns about nurses, midwives and nursing associates - assessing whether an individual's 'fitness to practise' is impaired, and making sure registrants meet the requirements of the NMC Code and relevant standards.

 The NMC can consider concerns from a range of sources including patients, members of the public, the police and employers.